 - Read on for 15 more job interview mistakes

 Summary of How To Answer “What Is Your Biggest Achievement?

-Learning the best way to answer “What is your biggest accomplishment?” or “What is your best professional achievement ?” job interview question is a great way to show an interviewer and prospective team members more information about you and your capabilities.
+Learning the best way to answer “What is your greatest achievement?” or “What is your best professional achievement ?” job interview question is a great way to show an interviewer and prospective team members more information about you and your capabilities.
 For some job candidates, it’s difficult to determine what accomplishment to use and how to communicate it effectively, but the tips in this post should help you get started framing up a great answer.

 The best answer to this tough interview question will entail a real accomplishment that’s free of BS and includes a specific example.
 In addition, good answers are concise and entice further follow-up questions.
 Sometimes, it’s not easy to talk about ourselves and our past experiences but practicing for this, and other key behavioral questions will pay dividends in the long run.
 When answered properly, you’ll be able to share what you value most, demonstrate your work ethic, and showcase why you’re the best person for the job.
 In addition, your great achievement can show how well you communicate and display your creativity, leadership skills, and other useful skills that the job requires.